rudidude86/gura-lang.github.io/documents/Interpreter.md

 ## {{ page.chapter }}.2.
 Evaluation Stage

+This section explains how each Expression acts in the Interpreter's evaulation stage.

 * Evaluation result of a `Value` expression will be the value it owns in itself.

-* An `Identifier` expression will look up an Environment and return the result value.
+* An `Identifier` expression will look up a variable whose name matches the expression's symbol in an Environment and return the result value.
+  If no variable is found, it occurs an error.

 * A `Suffixed` expression will look up an entry in Suffix Manager that matches its suffix symbol and execute the entry with its body string.

-* A `UnaryOp` expression
+* A `UnaryOp` expression evaluates the child expression it owns, and then evaluate the value with its associated unary operator.

-  unary operator

 * A `Quote` expression

-* A `BinaryOp` expression

-  binary operator
+* A `BinaryOp` expression evaluates both of the two child expressions it owns, and then evaluate the value with its associated Binary Operator.

+  Binary Operator `&&` and `||` are exceptional.

+  With operator `&&`, it first evaluates the child expression on the left.
+  If the value is determined as **false**, that value is the result.
+  Otherwise, it then evaluates the child expression on the right and returns the result.

+  With operator `||`, it first evaluates the child expression on the left.
+  If the value is determined as **true**, that value is the result.
+  Otherwise, it then evaluates the child expression on the right and returns the result.

 * Execution of an `Assign` expression triggers Assignment Stage.
 See the next section.